 • Required apps are skipped until then.

-If you reboot (or restart IME) after login, the next pass sees the real user, EspPhase=NotInEsp, available returns 0, and required apps start installing right away.
+If you reboot (or restart IME) after logging in, the next pass sees the real user, EspPhase=NotInEsp, and available returns 0; required apps start installing immediately.

 Why Microsoft Built in the 60-Minute Required Apps Delay